Knowledge Management Cycle: From Theory to Real-World Implementation

 Organizations achieve tangible business results when they successfully apply their acquired knowledge.
 Leading companies integrate knowledge sharing into their employees’ daily routines, rather than treating it as a separate activity.

-Embedding knowledge into workflows and SOPs
+How to embed knowledge into workflows and SOPs?

 Standard Operating Procedures (SOPs) serve as key knowledge management tools that document compliance procedures and lower regulatory violation risks.
 A well-laid-out knowledge management SOP helps improve efficiency by 30% and eliminates redundant work.